newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/nvram.png)
 {: refdef}

-It actually uses a low-level API, developped by the hardware manufacturer (Drew Technol**o**gies).
+It actually uses a low-level API, developed by the hardware manufacturer (Drew Technol**o**gies).
 It seems to be linked to the files:

 * usr/lib/libPP2534.so
 * lib/modules/2.6.30/kernel/drivers/char/ermine_arm7_ldisc.ko

-A guess it that we'd need the api to communicate with a kernel module, that has the capacity to read and write from the NVRAM.
+A guess is that we'd need the api to communicate with a kernel module, that has the capacity to read and write from the NVRAM.
 Sounds like a hassle, doesn't it ?
 We have better ways...

-Let's take the lazy path, and actually handle the functions that interepret the results gathered from the NVRAM:
+Let's take the lazy path, and consider the functions that interepret the results gathered from the NVRAM:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/getlocks.png)